OpenID Federation 1.0

 The resolution process of a trust chain starts from getting the self-signed JWT of a leaf entity.

-The location of the self-signed JWT is defined in the OIDC Federation specification.
+The location of the self-signed JWT is defined in the OpenID Federation specification.
 It is a URL constructed by concatenating the leaf entity’s identifier and the fixed string "/.well-known/openid-federation".

 Leaf Entity's Identifier + /.well-known/openid-federation